razer177/WASHTAG/README.md

 **WASHTAG** is a **BCA Final Year Mini Project** — a modern **web-based laundry management system** designed to streamline laundry bookings, order tracking, and user management for both customers and administrators.

-Built using **PHP, JavaScript, SCSS, HTML, and Hack**, it demonstrates the full spectrum of **full-stack web development** — from authentication and database integration to responsive UI and admin controls.
+Built using **PHP, JavaScript, SCSS, HTML, it demonstrates the full spectrum of **full-stack web development** — from authentication and database integration to responsive UI and admin controls.

 ---

 ## 🚀 Demo
 🔗 **Live Demo:** *Coming Soon*
 🎥 *(You can add a short demo video or screenshots here)*
-📸 `assets/screenshot.png` *(optional preview image)*

 ---